Optimal rates of convergence and error localization of Gegenbauer projections: Explicit and optimal error bounds of Gegenbauer projections for analytic functions

-where $\Gamma(a,x)$ is the incomplete gamma function (see, e.g., \cite[p.174]{olver2010nist}).
-Finally, we note that $|\Gamma(a,x)|\leq c x^{a-1} e^{-x}$, where the constant $c\cong1$, the desired result \eqref{eq:AnalBound1} follows.
-The proof of (ii) is similar and we omit the details.
+where $\Gamma(a,x)$ is the incomplete gamma function (see, e.g., Olver \emph{et al.}, p.~174).
+Furthermore, from Natalini \& Palumbo (2000) we know that $|\Gamma(a,x)|\leq \eta x^{a-1} e^{-x}$ for $a>1$ and $x>(a-1)\eta/(\eta-1)$ and $\eta>1$ is arbitrary, the desired result \eqref{eq:AnalBoundI} follows.
+The proof of part (ii) is similar and we omit the details.

-We now turn to prove the optimality of \eqref{eq:AnalBound1} and \eqref{eq:AnalBound2}.
+We now turn to prove the optimality of \eqref{eq:AnalBoundI} and \eqref{eq:AnalBoundII}.
 Here we only prove the former since the latter can be proved by a similar argument.
 Suppose by contradiction that there exist constants $\gamma,c>0$ independent of $n$ such that

-We consider the function $f(x)=(x-\omega)^{-1}$ with $\omega+\sqrt{\omega^2-1}>1+\lambda^{-1}$.
+We consider the function $f(x)=1/(x-\omega)$ with $\omega+\sqrt{\omega^2-1}>1+\lambda^{-1}$.
 It is easily seen that this function has a simple pole at $x=\omega$ and therefore $\rho\leq\omega+\sqrt{\omega^2-1}-\epsilon$, where $\epsilon>0$ may be taken arbitrary small.
 Using Lemma \ref{lem:Contour} and the residue theorem, we can write the Gegenbauer coefficients of $f(x)$ as